benheise/PF2e-Battle-Harbinger-Extended/README.md

 * **Lank** (lank891)
 * **Moth** (mothmariner)
 * **kalnix** (kalnix)

+**PF2e Foundry:** Wave and Tikael for helping debug and provide automation recommendations.

+**Thanks to Cody M. – The Sleeping Dragon Inn**, **Lee – Role Play Legends**, and the following folks for GMing or playing in the party to playtest these changes as a character in a campaign.
 * **Feindel** (Vestige321)
 * **Wrath** (WrathofKain)
 * **Athare** (chocoenjoyer42)
 * **Valenwoods**
 * **Vappy**
 * **Ezarian** (Will)

-**PF2e Foundry:** Wave and Tikael for helping debug and provide automation recommendations.

-**Cody M. – The Sleeping Dragon Inn**, and **Lee – Role Play Legends**: For letting me playtest these changes as a character in a campaign.

 ---